paulheading/WeMade/_projects/nyo.md

 ---
-ref     : 1
+ref     : 7
 layout  : v1
 title   : NYO
+staff   : [paul,chloe]
 project : Animation
 date    : 05/2017
 end     : 07/2017
-url     :
-desc    : The National Youth Orchestra is a collection of 164 teenage musicians,
+desc    : The National Youth Orchestra is a collection of 164 teenage musicians, originating from all over
+          the UK.
-          originating from all over the UK. visual  :
+visual  :
   - svg : nyo/logo
   - jpg : laptopbw